 That being said, as we get older, we need less deep sleep, and we tend to spend less time there.
 This is a natural phenomenon and not something to be worried about.

-In fact, a study titled Sleep Disorders and Sleep Deprivation: An Unmet Public Health Problem says that time in deep sleep declines by 2 percent every decade.
+A study5 on sleep disorders and sleep deprivation says that time in deep sleep declines by 2 percent every decade.
 This is because children and teens need more deep sleep than adults to support physical and cognitive growth.
 Young people experience abundant growth during this time and need the benefits of restorative sleep, whereas older people do not experience this same kind of physical and cognitive growth and therefore, need less of the sleep that facilitates it.

 The Benefits of Deep Sleep

 Deep sleep is valuable because it comes with multiple benefits to your cognitive, emotional, and physical well-being.

 - Lower stress levels: Deep sleep is beneficial for managing stress.
 Studies6 have shown that not sleeping enough can increase cortisol levels and anxiety.
 Further, deep sleep in particular has been found to “decrease anxiety overnight by reorganizing connections in the brain.”6